Matt-A-Bennett/vim-surround-funk/README.md

-# surround-funk.vim
+# vim-surround-funk

-This was inspired by tpope's [surround.vim plugin](https://github.com/tpope/vim-surround) and allows you to delete, change and yank a surrounding function call along with its additional arguments.
+This was inspired by tpope's [vim-surround plugin](https://github.com/tpope/vim-surround) and allows you to delete, change and yank a surrounding function call along with its additional arguments.
 With the surrounding function call in the unnamed register, you can 'grip' a word or